 The force is a fluffy magic system.
 This problem shows itself in many ways, so I'll just give one example: why can't Jedi fly?
 We know they have self-telekinesis.

 A moderate case of sexism during the original and prequel trilogies.
 I bet Lucas thought he was being so egalitarian by including a female main character in both trilogies.
-It's not very impressive when neither of them are Jedi, and Padme exists purely to support Anakin's arc.
+It's not very meaningful when neither of them are Jedi, and Padme exists purely to support Anakin's arc.
 As for Leia, honestly I feel like you could just take her out of the original trilogy and the story would be much the same.
 And although the sequels seem to be doing away with this problem, after seeing how Episode 8 went I'm a little worried that we're going to end up with the exact opposite problem: Rey and Leia against Kylo.
 It doesn't help that Rey is the most overpowered hero Star Wars has ever seen and Kylo is a total wuss.

 Now I'll do some movie-specific criticisms.
+I'll list them in release order.

 Episode IV: A New Hope